Arjuni Morgaon

-Arjuni Morgaon is a town and municipal council in the Arjuni Morgaon subdivision of Gondia district in the Vidharbha region in the state of Maharashtra, India.
-It is also connected with Major State Highway 11 (Maharashtra).
+Arjuni Morgaon is a city and municipal council in the Arjuni Morgaon subdivision of Gondia district in the Vidharbha region in the state of Maharashtra, India.
+It is also connected with MSH-11.

 Environs

 The subdivision is known for its rice crops and greenery, as most of the land is forested.
-Itiyadoh Dam situated around 18 km from Arjuni.
+Itiyadoh Dam is situated around 18 km from Arjuni.
 It is a naturally formed dam build upon a single wall.
 Several hectares of land are under irrigation because of this dam.

 Navegaon Bandh National Park and Bird Sanctuary is around 12 km from Arjuni is a well-known picnic spot.
 One can enjoy boating in the beautiful pond.

 Arjuni also has Charbhatti Hanuman Temple Near to Gondia-Balharshah Line At deep in Forest.

 There is also a Tibetan Refugee camp all over Maharashtra located approximately 15 km from Arjuni, providing cultural diversity to the region.
 They have temples that are open to every visitor, a national bank, hotels, colleges and communal schools.
 The Tibetan temples are architecturally very exotic and were inspired by models from Tibet.
+It is also famous in Gondia for its school Saraswati Vidyalaya Arjuni/Morgaon.